foens/hacking-solutions/2021/bsides/logemall/readme.md

 io.interactive()
 ```

 The attack took ~18 mins to conduct.
-I have made a small video showing it, where I have increased the playback speed of step 3 and 4 by a factor of `50`.
-I exchanged my Asciimon with a `Pitcher Plant`
+I have made a small video showing it, where I have increased the playback speed of step 4 and 5 by a factor of `50`.
+I fought and exchanged my Asciimon with a `Pitcher Plant` twice to trigger the `use-after-free` vulnerability.

 ![solution](solution.gif)